 7. The Execution of Wanda Jean

 Some crime documentaries show the flaws in the justice system, while others simply show a different point of view.
 A lot of crime documentaries can leave you wondering about the guilt or innocence of the subject.
 They make you wonder, for that matter, about the nature of guilt and innocence.
-Some sweep the nation, even the world, alerting people to specific cases, while others are swept under the rug and out of the mainstream, leaving you to trip over them later, so you can be posthumously introduced to lives wasted, gone, and even forgotten by everyone but their loved ones.
+Some sweep the nation, even the world, alerting people to specific cases, while others are swept under the rug and out of the mainstream, leaving you to discover them later, so you can be posthumously introduced to lives wasted, gone, and even forgotten by everyone but their loved ones.
 Do you enjoy watching true crime documentaries?
 Let me know why; tell me what they make you think about and how they make you feel.

-Thanks for sharing your thoughts!
+Thanks for sharing your thoughts.

-Successfully subscribed!
+Successfully subscribed.

-Thank you for subscribing!
 Check your inbox for personalized content.

 Create your profile.
 Earn badges.
 Level up your reading.